RayeRen/acad-homepage.github.io/_pages/about.md

 # 🔥 News
 - *2022.08*: &nbsp;🎉🎉 I accepted the invitation to be a member of the 2nd Council (第二屆會董會會董) of the [Hong Kong Federation of Jiang Xi Associations](https://www.hkjiangxi.com/) , and I will contribute to the cooperation in science, technology and education between Hong Kong and Jiangxi Province.
 This is the [news](http://www.locpg.gov.cn/jsdt/2018-05/17/c_129874795.htm) related to the first Council and founding congress.

-- *2021.08*: &nbsp;🎉🎉 I joined The Hong Kong University of Science and Technology (HKUST) as a PhD student.
-I sincerely thank Prof. Wang for giving me the opportunity.
+- *2021.08*: &nbsp;🎉🎉 I joined The Hong Kong University of Science and Technology (HKUST) as a Research Assistant.
+I sincerely thank Prof.He and Prof.Wang for giving me the opportunity.

 - *2020.12*: &nbsp;🎉🎉 I received my master degree at Shanghai Jiao Tong University.
 I am very grateful to my supervisors Prof. Yu and Prof. Zhang, as well as my dear friends and roommates.